-AT 0628:48 hrs., the first officer commented that 'we still got nothing but flags on the ILS' has The

-Commander replied 'yeah you are too far out there'.
+AT 0628:48 hrs., the first officer commented that we still got nothing but flags on the ILS' A The commander replied 'yeah you are too far out there'.
 The first officer then said that 20 miles did not seem too far out.
 He then asked the commander to query Lumpur tower whether the ILS was working.
 At this time, flight 066 received and acknowledged two clearances to descend to 3500 ft. and then to 2700 ft.

-At 0631:07 hrs., when the commander enquired about the status of the ILS, the tower replied 'ILS for If you wish ILS 15 is 33 is not available. immediately the commander available'.
-However, declined to carry out an ILS approach for runway 15, but opted to come straight in for runway 33.
+At 0631:07 hrs., when the commander enquired about the status of the ILS, the tower replied 'ILS for 33 is not available.
+If you wish ILS 15 is available'.
+However, the commander immediately declined to carry out an ILS approach for runway 15, but opted to come straight in for runway 33.
 Shortly afterwards, the commander asked the first officer 'Alright just hit the Kilo Lima then make your turn to three zero zero'.
-The first officer then commented 'how in the # does he expect us to commander then again find the runway'.
-The prompted the first officer to "hit" Kilo Lima beacon and passing the beacon to turn to two two nine heading.
+The first officer then commented 'how in the # does he expect us to find the runway'.
+The commander then again prompted the first officer to "hit" Kilo Lima beacon and passing the beacon to turn to two two nine heading.